Cheap and cheerful wine? Not here!

 Its very floral and aromatic, and its very green too!
 It is like a cabbage patch doll sitting in a gooseberry field.
 But then the fruit hits you, grapefruit and ripe pear balancing the acidity and keeping it dry and gently fruity without being sweet and feeling like a carton of Umbongo.

 This really is just one of those nice and comforting wines that you can always rest assured will hit the spot.
 It really is a simple wine and incredibly versatile.
 Plus it comes in a red variety too, which I took to a few barbeques last summer.
-I was never disappointed.
+I was never disappointed with this Spanish wine.

 Monastrell and Syrah, not really top of mind grapes for me.
 So, imagine what it is like to then mix them together.
 It was quite typical in colour.
 What I expected it to be in a deep red colour verging on a ruby tint.
 Sticking my big nose into the glass, it was again what I knew to expect, lots of red berries, a little balsamic and just the tiniest hint of pepper.